Your CDO should drive your digital transformation initiatives.

-I would like to leave you with this thought – with the new emerging technologies, like Artificial Intelligence, Machine Learning and Blockchain, have you identified your CDO who can drive and deliver digital transformation?
+I would like to leave you with this thought – with the new emerging technologies, like Artificial Intelligence, Machine Learning, and Blockchain, have you identified your CDO who can drive and deliver digital transformation?

-It’s quite apparent now that only a full-time Chief Data Officer who is passionate about data munching can pull off digital transformation.
+It’s quite apparent now that only a full-time Chief Data Officer who is passionate about data munching can pull off a digital transformation.